farbodtaymouri/Books-Papers/Leadership/ES_Software_Architecture/notes.md

 # Chapter 11 Pragmatism

 * The job of an architect is to hold vision in one hand and the reality in the other hand, and to bring them together.
 * __Pragmatic architecture__ is the notiation of driving toward the architectural vision whicke constraining projects to reality (tacticals).
-It can be achieved through
+Note that, Pragmatic Enterprise Architecture Framework (PEAF) is frame work for implementing enterprise strategies.
+From a very high-level, It can be achieved through
    * __Risk management__,
    * __Scope management and__,
    * __Communication__